bluegreen-labs/ONEFlux_containers/README.md

 the processing.
 Sadly, I have given up on developing this further than the state it is currently in (non-functional) due to the neglect of the underlying codebase which relies on old python 2.7 code.
 The latter does not allow for easy processing of data.
+Technically it should all work, yet it doesn't, with no easy fix it seems.

-It is stated that supposedly python 3.5+ should be functional, but in reality it isn't.
-Below are the instructions to build the current image and a preview of the simple layout in Streamlit.
-BlueGreen Labs proud itself in providing accessible software solutions to science problems but does not clean up bad data governance policies.
-Any commits to resolve this issue by getting a functional image on python 3.5+ are welcome.
+Below are the instructions to build the current image and a preview of the simple layout in Streamlit under python 3.5+.
+Any commits to resolve the issue by getting a functional image on python 3.5+ are welcome.

 ```bash
 # build the image (in the headless folder)